Skip to main content

 David McCloskey

-David McCloskey is the author of the novels DAMASCUS STATION and MOSCOW X. He’s a former CIA analyst and a former consultant at McKinsey & Company.
+David McCloskey is the author of the novels DAMASCUS STATION, MOSCOW X and THE SEVENTH FLOOR.
+He’s a former CIA analyst and a former consultant at McKinsey & Company.
 While at the CIA, he worked in field stations across the Middle East and briefed senior White House officials and Arab royalty.
 He lives in Texas.

 David McCloskey